matthieuporte/Forbidden-Jutsus/Programming/Makefile.md

 Here, we define the compiler (`CC`) as `gcc` and set some compiler and linker flags.

-- `CPPFLAGS` includes options for the preprocessor, specifically `-MMD` which generates dependency information during compilation.
+- `CPPFLAGS` includes options for the preprocessor, specifically `-MMD` .
+This flag instructs the compiler to generate dependency information in a separate file with a `.d` extension for each source file.

 - `CFLAGS` includes compiler flags, such as `-Wall` (enable most warning messages), `-Werror` (treat warnings as errors), and `-Wextra` (enable some extra warning messages).